Meditation for Tinnitus: A Powerful Tool

 There are many different forms of mindfulness meditation for tinnitus.

-The last exercise, progressive muscle relaxation (PMR), is particularly well-suited for use at night as it can help you fall asleep.
+If you struggle with tinnitus-related insomnia, progressive muscle relaxation (PMR) is particularly well-suited to help you fall asleep.

 What if I hear ringing during tinnitus meditation?